 European Egg Bank

-CRGH hosts the European Egg Bank – the largest bank of frozen donor eggs in the UK.
+CRGH hosts the European Egg Bank – one of the largest bank of frozen donor eggs in the UK.

 Some women are unable to have children because their ovaries do not produce viable eggs.
 This can occur for numerous reasons, including poorly developed ovaries, premature menopause, previous surgery or chemotherapy.